Managing & Coaching

 Fees and Funding

-The cost of this module is £1750 plus VAT and includes two lots of two day workshops held at the University of Suffolk
+The cost of this module is £2100 inc. VAT and includes two lots of two day workshops held at the University of Suffolk

-NB you can get recognition of prior learning (60 credits) against the BA and BA (Hons) Youth Justice.
+Recognised Prior Learning (RPL): Students with Foundation Degree in Youth Justice (FDYJ) can get also recognition of prior learning (60 credits) against the BA and BA (Hons) Youth Justice.